 - Empower mothers and fathers, and their community to take responsibility for the growth and development of their children

 Mother Care Groups improve behavior change, bring down costs per beneficiary, and build a sustainable community-level health promotion structure.
 Health and nutritional improvement cannot be ensured unless communities are aware of and utilize available health services.
 In addition, most of the decision-making regarding critical influential behaviors occurs in the home.
 Thus, International Medical Corps targets health facilities, community leaders, households and individuals to bring positive and lasting changes in attitudes, knowledge and behaviors.

 Food security exists when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life, according to the United Nations Food and Agriculture Organization.
-In addition, food security encompasses the availability, access and use of food.
+In addition, food security encompasses the availability, access, use and stability of nutritious food.

 International Medical Corps’ food security programs focus on empowering communities and especially women to provide nutritious foods for their families.
-The programs include support for home gardens to increase diversity and micronutrient content of available foods for families; design and piloting of household food storage capacity so harvested food is properly stored, decreasing food losses and ensuring that families have food to last them; distribution of seeds and tools to help families produce their own food; water projects that assist families in irrigating their gardens; and emergency food distributions for poor families so they do not have to sell assets to purchase food.
+The programs include support for home gardens to increase dietary and micro nutrition diversity of available foods for families; design and piloting of household food storage capacity so harvested food is properly stored, decreasing food losses and ensuring that families have food to last them; distribution of seeds and tools to help families produce their own food; water projects that assist families in irrigating their gardens; and emergency food distributions for poor families so they do not have to sell assets to purchase food.

 For nearly 30 years, International Medical Corps has provided critical health services and improved the nutritional status of millions of people in need.
 In the face of conflict or natural disasters vulnerable populations deplete their physical assets‚ livestock, seeds, and household goods to survive.
 They struggle to pay for food, medicine, clothing and other goods critical to living a healthy life.